top of page

 My approach to teaching and mentoring is informed by the belief that education settings hold the power to promote individual growth and foster broader social equity.
 I developed this perspective after working and teaching in the public school system, where I witnessed how struggling students were able to achieve success if they were provided with the personal and institutional supports they deserved.

 Currently, I serve as a mentor for the STEP-UP program (Short-Term Research Experience for Underrepresented Persons) and the DRIVE (Diversity, Respect, and Inclusion are Vital for Excellence) in Research Pipeline program to foster research experiences for students from populations underrepresented in higher education.
-I am particularly interested in teaching and mentoring diverse student populations and first generation students.
+I am particularly interested in teaching and mentoring diverse student populations and first-generation students.

 To learn more about my work, check out my CV.
 Thanks for visiting!